andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 ```

 This approach of applying a pure function to a series of "effectful" values
-is very common in FP languages like Haskell and PureScript.
-I like to call
+is very common in FP languages like Haskell and PureScript, so you'll likely
-this this **map/ap/ap** pattern, because you just start with a pure function,
+run into this at some point.
+I like to call this this **map/ap/ap** pattern,
-you `map` it over the first value, then you just `ap` it over all the
+because you just start with a pure function, you `map` it over the first
-remaining values.
+value, then you just `ap` it over all the remaining values.

 You may run into the alternate form of this pattern, like this: